miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 into commodities, they're interchangeable.

 And once things are interchangeable, they who control the cheapest, best, most well marketed hardware platforms win.
-And so Google has Android... barely.
+That's because of default settings, laziness, and attrition.
+Microsoft owns the desktop.
+But Google has Android... barely.
 It's all Free and Open Source if you're not using the Google Play Store.
 And we see over and over countries like China, India and Russia "making their own" Android, but it's really just them forking the FOSS parts of Android and replacing the Google Play Store with their own.

 This echoes what's going on today with Google having made the Chromium FOSS core of their Chrome browser free and open source, and now Microsoft dumped